missionpinball/mpf-docs/tutorial/1_prerequisites.rst

 ==============================

-Before we dig into building your own machine's configuration, let's make sure you have everything you need to get started.
+Before we dig into building your own machine's configuration, let's make sure you have everything you need to get started:

-Notice that each step in the tutorial is broken into several sub-steps.

 1. You don't need a physical pinball machine yet
 ------------------------------------------------